Sivazam/POS_MultiLocation/BUSINESS_PITCH.md

-# Millet Home Foods POS - Business Pitch Documentation
+# ForkFlow POS - Business Pitch Documentation

 ## Executive Summary

-Millet Home Foods POS is a comprehensive, cloud-based point-of-sale solution designed specifically for food retail businesses.
+ForkFlow POS is a comprehensive, cloud-based point-of-sale solution designed specifically for food retail businesses.
 Our system combines powerful inventory management, streamlined sales processing, and detailed analytics to help businesses increase efficiency, reduce costs, and grow revenue.

-With flexible deployment options, role-based access control, and customizable features, Millet Home Foods POS adapts to businesses of all sizes—from single-location stores to multi-location franchises.
+With flexible deployment options, role-based access control, and customizable features, ForkFlow POS adapts to businesses of all sizes—from single-location stores to multi-location franchises.

 ## Key Features & Benefits